Food Technology

 Through our curriculum, students:

-- Build knowledge and understand how concepts and skills link between topics and subjects applying knowledge gained in Maths, Science, Humanities and Art when studying food commodities, their origins, properties and when designing and making food products.
+- Build knowledge and understand how concepts and skills link between topics and subjects by applying knowledge gained in Maths, Science, Humanities and Art when studying food commodities, their origins, properties and when designing and making food products.

-- Develop confidence in communication skills and have opportunity to critically question and debate the wider issues surrounding food choices such as Fairtrade, Organic, and food miles when designing and evaluating food products justifying the choices they have made and those of others.
+- Develop confidence in communication skills and have the opportunity to critically question and debate the wider issues surrounding food choices such as Fairtrade, Organic, and food miles when designing and evaluating food products justifying the choices they have made and those of others.

-- Develop a love of reading and the skills to read fluently, having opportunity to explore wider significant and exclusive Food Technology texts to increase their awareness of food provenance, the range of ingredients available and inspire them to develop their food preparation and cooking skills to create new food products.
+- Develop a love of reading and the skills to read fluently, having the opportunity to explore wider significant and exclusive Food Technology texts to increase their awareness of food provenance, the range of ingredients available and inspire them to develop their food preparation and cooking skills to create new food products.

-- Learn to self-regulate and work independently as well as collaboratively during practical food investigations and manufacture, planning time and actions to ensure success.
+- Learn to self-regulate and work independently as well as collaboratively during practical food investigations and manufacture planning time and actions to ensure success.

 - Learn about the world around them and inclusive historical contexts when studying ingredients and manufactured food products.